ByAUJay

 - timestamp: uint64; notBefore/notAfter

-- nonce or sequence: uint128; monotonic per sender
+- nonce or sequence: uint128; must be monotonic per sender

 - source: array of publisher IDs; quorum m-of-n